Master of Education, Curriculum, Instruction and Innovation

 The Master of Education in Curriculum, Instruction, and Innovation (CI2) is offered utilizing a cohort model.
 Students have the convenience of a fully online program with a learning community of 15-20 students.

 This major is designed for professionals desiring to improve instructional practices and leadership skills.
-The program will focus on high quality instruction, instructor leadership, innovation, personal reflection, and research practices, and application of research.
+The program will focus on high quality instruction, instructor leadership, innovation, personal reflection, research practices, and application of research.

 The coursework equips graduates with the appropriate skill sets needed to access and effectively use technology and resources in today’s dynamic learning environments.
 The primary objective is to develop attitudes and practices that prepare educators to remain current and effective in an ever-changing world.